mui/material-ui/docs/pages/blog/mui-x-v7.md

 ### Rich Tree View

-We've split the Tree View into two distinct components.
+The Tree View was split into two distinct components.

-The first is the `SimpleTreeView`, which retains the classic and familiar JSX approach and is still the one behind the original `TreeView` component.
+The first is the `SimpleTreeView`, which retains the classic and familiar JSX approach and is still the one behind the original `<TreeView />`.

 The second is the `RichTreeView`, a new component designed to streamline the development process, and with which we aim to support several common use cases out-of-the-box.